 Neverwinter Nights 2

 Set in a modern spy-fiction kind of universe, it embraced just enough science fiction for some of the gadgets and talents to work, but never enough to make it feel out of place and distant from our own world.
-And although it gameplay-wise felt like Splinter Cell by way of Mass Effect, its narrative elevated it above mechanical flaws.
+And although it felt like Splinter Cell mixed with Mass Effect gameplay-wise, its narrative elevated the game above its technical flaws.

 Outside of the missions, the game feels like a movie, and you have a limited time to pick your attitude: Suave, Professional, or Aggressive.
 Most choices result in a reputation change, and the game is very good at tracking them, and adjusting the story accordingly and smoothly.
 Few games have as many outcomes as Alpha Protocol does.

 Fallout: New Vegas